 Moving up to a nano will give you a few more advanced features and eight times the storage, but the price jumps up at the same time.
 Again, Apple has stopped selling this model but there are options on Amazon and eBay.
 This used to be available new for around £140 so don't go too much higher than that if possible.

-If you're looking for maximum storage, we'd go for the iPod Classic.
+If you're looking for a classic iPod design, well, go for the iPod Classic.
 It's a little harder to find but you should be able to find one online - take a look on Amazon here, on eBay here and on Gumtree here.
 You might be surprised at how high their price tags are though - which means if you've got a classic to sell you could fetch a decent sum of money for the old iPod.

 Which iPod is best?